Sheyene Gerardi: Entertainment career

-Later career
+Business career

-Later in her career, Gerardi founded the Sheyene Gerardi Network (SGN), a variety of mainstream entertainment forms dedicated to fostering awareness related to the space revolution.
-On March 9, 2020, Gerardi began hosting a TV show documentary entitled "To the Moon and Back with Sheyene Gerardi" distributed through cable television, where Gerardi aims to educate about leading-edge technological developments.
-She also served as executive producer for this series.
+Later in her career, Gerardi founded the Sheyene Gerardi Network (SGN), a platform for entertainment content raising awareness of the space revolution.
+On March 9, 2020, Gerardi began hosting a cable television show entitled To the Moon and Back with Sheyene Gerardi, in which she presents cutting-edge technological developments.
+She also served as executive producer for the series.